 A: There will be higher premiums for tobacco users.
-In most states, insurers will be allowed to charge up to 50 percent more for people who use tobacco, and tax credits through the exchanges will not cover the tobacco surcharge.
+In most states, insurers will be allowed to charge up to 50 percent higher premiums for people who use tobacco, and tax credits through the exchanges will not cover the tobacco surcharge.

 Q: As a freelance performer, I travel to several different states throughout the year.
 What does that mean when choosing a policy?

-A: Once you enroll in a plan, you have to keep the plan you signed on with until the next enrollment period (see page 116) or a qualifying life event (such as marriage or divorce).
-If you are going to be moving around a lot, pay attention to the out-of-network benefits.
-Going out of network often means your out-of-pocket expenses will be a lot higher. —HMH
+A: Once you enroll in a plan, you have to keep the plan you signed on with until the next enrollment period (which will be Oct.
+15 to Dec.
+7, 2014) or a qualifying life event (such as marriage or divorce).
+If you are going to be moving around a lot, pay attention to what the out-of-network benefits are for your plan.
+Going out of network often means your out-of-pocket expenses will be a lot higher.

 Hannah Maria Hayes is a writer with an MA in dance education from New York University.

 If you enrolled in a plan during 2013 through the Health Insurance Marketplace, your new plan is now in effect.

 After this date, individuals and families will not be able to enroll in Marketplace health plans until the next Open Enrollment period—Oct.
 15 to Dec.
 7—unless they have a qualifying life event.

 2014—Through the year

 Individuals can enroll in Medicaid at any time during the year, not just during open enrollment.
 If you do not have health coverage for more than three months in 2014, you must pay a tax penalty, unless you are exempted. —HMH